Man who allegedly stole Super Bowl champion's rings stopped with help from 'Pawn Stars' shop

 An Arizona hotel employee was arrested earlier this month for allegedly stealing the Super Bowl rings of former Washington Redskins offensive lineman Mark May.

-Marcel Behnert, 43, was arrested in early July for stealing the rings and then trying to pawn them at Gold & Silver Pawn in Las Vegas, which is featured on the History Channel television show “Pawn Stars,” ABC15 reported, citing a police report.
+Marcel Behnert, 43, was arrested in early July for stealing the two rings and then trying to pawn them at Gold & Silver Pawn in Las Vegas, which is featured on the History Channel television show “Pawn Stars,” ABC15 chronicled, citing a police report.

 ARIZONA CARDINALS CUT LINEMAN DESMOND HARRISON AFTER WARRANT REPORTEDLY ISSUED FOR HIS ARREST

 May last wore the rings during a charity event in Scottsdale, Ariz., in February and when he arrived back home he realized his Super Bowl rings and his watches were missing, the station reported.
-In April, the rings and watches were discovered in a safe in the same room where May had been staying.

-Hotel workers brought the items to Behnert, the hotel’s lead engineer.
-Police said Behnert drove to Las Vegas and tried to sell thing rings to the pawn shop instead of giving them back to their rightful owner.
+A few months later, in April, the rings and watches were discovered in a safe in the same room where May had been staying.
+Hotel workers brought the items to Behnert, the hotel’s lead engineer, but instead of giving them back to their rightful owner, Behnert drove to Las Vegas and tried to sell thing rings to the pawn shop, police said.

 The shop’s general manager, Andy Zimmerman, told ABC15 he recognized some red flags when he learned of Behnert’s price.